History of paleontology in the United States: 19th century

 Two years later a chance find would bring instant fame to the fossils of the John Day region of Oregon.
 In 1861, a company of soldiers arrived in Oregon's Fort Dalles after visiting the Crooked River region brought back fossil bones and teeth, among which was a well-preserved rhinoceros jaw.
 The pastor of the fort's Congregational church, Thomas Condon, happened to be a paleontology enthusiast.
 In 1862, some soldiers were dispatched with supplies to Harney Valley.
 Condon went along with them and prospected for fossils when the troops passed back through the Crooked River area.
 He went fossil collecting again in 1863 and found rich fossil deposits north of Picture Gorge in the John Day River Valley.
 He realized that he had stumbled on a find of major scientific importance.
 Since he himself had no scientific qualifications or references to use in identifying fossils, Condon sent some fossils to O. C. Marsh of Yale University.
 Marsh replied with a request for Condon to guide and expedition to the area in which he found the fossils.
 Condon obliged and over the ensuing years a series of fossil hunting expeditions ventured into the John Day fossil beds.

 Later, 1866 dinosaur remains were found in a marl pit near Barnsboro owned by the Wet Jersey Marl Company.
 He called it Laelaps aquilunguis.
 Also that year, Cope gave Othniel Charles Marsh a tour of the marl pit where Laelaps was found.
 While there, Marsh secretly made arrangements with some of the workers for them to send any fossils they find to him at the Yale Peabody Museum instead of to Cope at the Academy of Natural Sciences of Philadelphia.
 This may have been the "first shot" of the Bone Wars, a bitter long-running feud between the two scientists.

 The next year a United States army surgeon named Dr. Theophilus Turner found a nearly complete plesiosaur skeleton in what is now Logan County while stationed at Fort Wallace.
 This was the first plesiosaur specimen of this caliber found in all of North America.
 Dr. Turner gave some of the vertebrae to a member of the Union Pacific railroad survey, John LeConte.
 He in turn gave the bones to paleontologist Edward Drinker Cope, who identified them as the remains of a very large plesiosaur.
 Cope wrote a letter to Dr. Turner requesting that he send him the remainder of the skeleton.
 Turner obliged and in mid-March 1868 Cope received the remainder of the fossils.
 Within two weeks of receiving the specimen, Cope made a presentation at the March 24th meeting of the Academy of Natural Sciences in Philadelphia.
 He named the creature Elasmosaurus platyurus, although in his hasty work he mistakenly reconstructed it with its head at the end of the tail instead of its neck.
-Cope traversed many parts of Sioux Country during his career and collected important dinosaurian fossils from the Standing Rock Reservation.
+Cope traversed many parts of Sioux Country during his career and collected significant dinosaurian fossils from the area now known as the Standing Rock Reservation.